EUCAIM/upv-node-workstation-images/README.md

    If your app has a user interface intended for the user to interact with, then you need to install a desktop environment, details in the next chapter.
    If your app has a web user interface, then you need to install a desktop environment and also a web browser to let the user access to your web service running in the same machine ("http://localhost", the remote localhost)[^note].
-   In order to use interactive images, **a helm chart must be created** and uploaded to the charts repository.
+   In order to use interactive images, **a helm chart must be created** (see the [helm chart guide](https://github.com/chaimeleon-eu/helm-chart-common)).
-   This way a new application will appear in the CHAIMELEON's apps catalog and the user will be able to deploy a remote desktop with that image.
+   And once uploaded to the charts repository, a new application will appear in the CHAIMELEON's apps catalog and the user will be able to deploy a remote desktop with that image.

 [^note]: You can think it is more simple and efficient in resources to put your web service in a platform public endpoint,
          directly accesible from the user's local desktop browser (so the remote desktop is not needed), but we can't do that due to the project restriction of downloading the medical data.
          This is only possible in exceptional cases of trusted applications that can ensure the data can't be downloaded by the user.
+         Usually the web apps allow download the data (directly or thru an API, if it is of type SPA) and, in this way, the user will be able to download to the remote desktop, but not to his/her local desktop, because the remote desktop app (Guacamole) is configured to allow upload but not download.

 ### (Optional) Include a desktop environment